enovance/software-factory/docs/auths.rst

 Local user management
 ---------------------

-For simple deployments without a LDAP backend for users or github authentication, user management (except for the default admin user, defined in the sfconfig.yaml file) can be done through the SFmanager command-line utility.

-This backend allow to have a little user database locally.
+For simple deployments without a LDAP backend for users or Github authentication, user management (except for the default admin user, defined in the sfconfig.yaml file) can be done through the SFmanager command-line utility `User management`.
+This backend allows to have a little user database locally.